 We took and incredible trip to India with our kids over the summer for our tour business, Knutson Travels.
 It was our girls, 7 and 4, first trip to India and we were there for almost a month.
-Since the summer break in the US coincides with the hottest time in India, we were a little apprehensive about our trip.
+Since we went to India in summer break, we were a little apprehensive about the heat.
 Coming from Florida, we had a little advantage over the heat but it still took us by surprise.
 Luckily, we came prepared.
 Some of the things we had planned for before we left were the heat, safety, health, food and entertainment.
-Here are some things we think are a must have if you are travelling to India or any other country with kids:
+Here are some must have things if you are travelling to India or any other country with kids:

 9 Things to bring to India on a trip with kids